 Read also: Why is Rubber a Good Insulator?

-This insulation can prevent condensation from happening.
+This insulation can prevent condensation.
 It can also prevent risky moisture from developing into mildew or mold.
 As a moisture barrier, this insulation is impeccable.

 But then again, its insulative qualities are quite inferior.
 It has no R-values, meaning it’s substandard for the concrete floors.